Astra Klovāne: Chess career

+From time to time, Klovane still participates in chess competition.

 Personal life

 In 1968 Astra Klovāne graduated from the Latvian University Foreign Language Faculty and worked as a journalist.
 Astra Klovāne has been active in Latvian Olympic Committee reconstruction, and for several years was President of the Audit Commission.
 She was married to the nine-time Latvian Champion Jānis Klovāns (1935–2010) and had two daughters.